-Huge lizard that terrified Florida neighbors is caught at last
+Officers catch huge lizard that terrified Florida neighbors

 Imagine an eight-foot lizard lurking in your backyard and scratching at your patio door and you can sympathize with residents of Davie, Florida, who say it was first reported loose in their neighborhood in August.

-DAVIE, Fla. — Florida authorities have caught a huge lizard that has terrified residents of a suburban Miami neighborhood for months.
+DAVIE, Fla.
+(AP) — Florida authorities have caught a huge lizard that has terrified residents of a suburban Miami neighborhood for months.

-The Florida Fish and Wildlife Conservation Commission said Thursday the Asian water monitor lizard measures more than 8 feet long.
+The Florida Fish and Wildlife Conservation Commission said Thursday the Asian water monitor lizard measures more than 8 feet (2.5 meters) long.

 The lizard is an escaped pet.
 It was first reported loose in August in a Davie neighborhood.
 Residents said it lurked in their backyards and scratched at their patio doors.